 - Develop and Improve Pro-social Behaviors, Problem-Solving and Conflict Resolution Skills

 We run weekly SURF Groups during the school year and offer various social skills summer camp programs.
-Stay tuned for official summer camp dates during spring.
-We provide SURF groups for individuals, ages 4 to 16 years old at our three locations: Aventura, Coral Gables, and Weston.
-For schedules and availability at one of our locations, feel free to contact our office.
+We provide SURF groups for individuals, ages 4 to 18 years old at our three locations: Aventura, South Miami, and Weston.
+For schedules and availability, feel free to contact us.